 Four Winds Ceremonial Pipes

-These Lakota pipes are hand made of solid sacred catlinite (pipestone) by fifth generation Oglala Lakota pipe maker Alan Monroe (read about Alan).
+These Lakota 4-winds pipes are hand made of solid sacred catlinite (pipestone) by fifth generation Oglala Lakota pipe maker Alan Monroe (read about Alan).
 The catlinite was quarried from Alan Monroe's claim at Pipestone National Monument in Pipestone Minnesota.
 The finished pipe has been buffed and polished to a high gloss with beeswax.
 Each pipe is signed by the artist and comes with a Certificate of Authenticity.
-The measurements listed are approximated to the nearest 1/8".

 The rings in these pipes represent the Four Winds (read about Four Winds).
+Silver 4-Winds pipes have grooves inlaid with lead-free silver solder.
 All of the pipes are buffed to a high gloss and polished with beeswax.

 The hole for the stem insert is approximately 1/2" diameter¯ at the opening and tapers smaller as it goes toward the stack.
 Ash Stems Sold Separately Here